-Vocation and political activism: sacrifice, stigma, love, utopia? published now in Social Anthropology/ Anthropologie Sociale This article is now out, and available here.
-An open access version should be available here.
+Vocation and political activism: sacrifice, stigma, love, utopia? published now in Social Anthropology/ Anthropologie Sociale This article is now out, and available here (open access).
 It’s part of a special section on utopian confluences and generative politics, edited by Ruy Llera Blanes and Bjørn Enge Bertelsen – ToC here.
 Thanks to Ruy and Bjørn for… Read More Article out: Vocation and political activism

 Here’s a blog post I wrote about Ronald Munck’s new book, Social Movements in Latin America: Mapping the Mosaic, for the Progress in Political Economy blog run by Adam Morton at the University of Sydney.

 With support from CRASSH and the Max-Cam centre for Ethics, Economy and Social Change, in April 2021, I will run a conference on Politics and Ethics of Platform Labour: Learning from Lived Experiences.
 I’ll post the call for papers soon.
 Digital platforms are increasingly important forms of organising work today, from the physical labour of… Read More Platform labour conference

 Together with Professor Sarah Radcliffe, I am co-convening a seminar series at CRASSH, on Subaltern and Decolonial Citizenships.
 So far, we’ve had talks by Engin Isin, Andrew Canessa and Sofia Ugarte.
 See the network site for more information.
 Citizenship is currently an arena for vibrant and contentious debate across disciplines and domains.
 Theoretically, much work… Read More CRASSH Research network on Subaltern and Decolonial Citizenships